 Fitting a Mastery Bridge

-If changing body thimbles to Mastery MT original thimbles need removing.
+If changing body thimbles to Mastery MT, original thimbles need removing.
 Remove pickguard and tape off the body around the bridge.
 Old thimbles can be levered out using a thin pallet knife pushed between the body and thimble.
-Once lifted slightly use a pair of soft nose pliers to extract.
+Once lifted slightly use a pair of soft nose pliers to fully extract.

 Ensure the bridge ground wire remains intact and connected.
 This is usually located on the treble side and feeds from the control cavity into the post hole.
 Check conductivity with a multi-meter.
+The ground wire maybe connected via the trem’ cavity, in which case there should not be an issue.

-It is possible to swap out an original Tune-o-Matic style bridge, such as on the J Mascis Jazzmaster, with the M1 Kit.
+It is possible to swap out an original Tune-o-Matic style bridge, such as on the J Mascis Jazzmaster, using the M1 Kit.
 This usually requires the original post holes dowelling and re-drilling to suit new MT thimbles – not a difficult job, but may require the services of your repair shop.

 The Mastey OMV Vibrato is available in brushed or polished stainless steel.
 However, the M1 or M2 is only available brushed.
 There are several limited edition coloured models available.
 The OMV vibrato is a simple swap for the original vibrato.